 Deactivation of an Uber Driver

-Uber automobilist has not only have had to worry about their safety but also with staying an employee at the company.
+Uber drivers have not only had to worry about their safety but also about staying employed by the company.
 Uber has raised their standards for becoming an Uber driver.

-Drivers who log into their account and see messages such as “your account needs attention” or have received an email that you have been deactivated, which means that more than likely your employment with Uber has been terminated.
+Drivers who log into their account and see messages such as “your account needs attention” or have received an email stating that they have been deactivated, which likely means that their employment with Uber has been terminated.

-Uber does not let go of their drivers randomly though.
+Uber doesn’t let drivers go randomly, though.
 The following are the top five reasons of how you can get fired by Uber.
 5 common reasons why you have been fired from Uber:

 - Failing the background check: Uber wants to make its rides safe.
 The ride-share company runs a background check on its drivers once a year to ensure they do not have criminal records.
 Uber may not even ask for a driver’s consent to run the background check, and there is also no set date on which Uber runs the checks.